Intermodal Equipment Glossary

 Term used by REZ-1 to describe a railroad terminal, where an empty unit is picked up with a valid booking/reservation number.

-Company that manages the containers/trailers in the EMP program and controls the reservations made against them.
+Company that manages the containers/trailers in the EMP and UMAX program and controls the equipment reservations.

 "Road Worthy" Unit